Frequently Asked Questions about the Merchant Marine

 Can a Mariner have an Honor Guard for his funeral?

-Where available, the U.S. Coast Guard, on request, will provide an Honor Guard for Merchant Mariner Veterans' funeral services.
+Where available, the U.S. Coast Guard, on request, will provide an Honor Guard at the funeral for a Merchant Mariner who has a DD214 (World War II mariners).
 It should be stressed that not everywhere in the country is the Coast Guard able to provide this service.
 Most likely restricted to the coastal areas or waterway areas where the Coast Guard maintains stations.
-Further, on request, the Coast Guard will deposit Mariner Veterans' ashes at sea.
+Further, on request, the Coast Guard will deposit Veteran's ashes at sea.

 How can I arrange for burial in a National Cemetery or order a headstone or marker for a deceased veteran?